Airmyn

 The parish was part of the Goole Rural District in the West Riding of Yorkshire from 1894 to 1974, then in Boothferry district of Humberside until 1996.

+The name Airmyn derives from the river name Aire combined with the Old Norse mynni meaning 'river mouth'.

 In the Middle Ages, Airmyn was a small port, and up to the 18th century its dead were taken by boat upstream to be buried at Snaith, as it was quicker to go by river than by horse and cart.

 Buildings

 The village has its own primary school, Airmyn Park Primary School, which holds just over 100 pupils.
 The present building was opened in 1991, and has four classrooms, together with a hall, communal areas and offices.
 It was designed for 105 children.
 Before moving to the new building, the school was located on High Street, in a building which was erected in 1834 by George Percy, the Earl of Beverley.
 It was intended to be a Sunday School, but was being used as a day-school by 1840, and was able to accommodate 120 pupils.
 Near the old school is a clock tower, designed by Henry Francis Lockwood of Bradford and built in 1865, which was paid for by the village population, to honour the memory of the second Earl, who funded the building of the school.

 There is a memorial hall located next to the village field, and "Woodland Park", named by an Airmyn Park Primary School pupil.
 A Post Office at the Memorial Hall is open twice a week and staffed by volunteers.
 The parish church of St David's is a Grade II listed building originally built in 1318 and extended in 1676.
 The roof was replaced with a new one of Westmorland slate in 1858, as part of refurbishments that also included a bellcote and a porch on the west end.
 It also has a graveyard.